+When choosing an exchange program, it’s important to consider the mission and motivation of your sponsor organization.
 ISE wants to change lives.
 We believe this is achieved by encouraging and demonstrating respect.
 With that in mind, a commitment to respect is visible in every aspect of our program.
+Our values include:

-- We respect host families for their dedication to our programs and mission.
+- Respecting host families for their dedication to our programs and mission

-- We respect the communities and schools that welcome ISE students.
+- Showing our appreciation to the communities and schools that welcome ISE students via service projects

-International Student Exchange’s priority is the safety and well-being of students.
-ISE stands by with all US Department of State rules and regulations.
+We understand that safety is a top priority when choosing an exchange program.
+International Student Exchange does everything possible to ensure the safety and well-being of students.
+As a designated J-1 Visa Sponsor, ISE adheres to all US Department of State rules and regulations.
 We also create and enforce our own guidelines to ensure even greater safety and support.

 We employ a full-time Student Services staff that offers guidance and assistance to all program participants.
 Each program participant is assigned a local representative to serve as their guide throughout their program.
 Should any questions or issues arise at any point, you have us to turn to.
 With ISE, you will never feel alone.